“What does it mean to belong to what is causing the flood?” – Terisa Siagatonu, “Atlas”

 Before submitting to The Void, double check that you’re a Concordia student.
 If not, no matter how much we like your work, we’ll have to reject it.
 With all submissions, please include a short bio.
-Our SUBMISSION DEADLINE has been extended to February 10th, 2018.
+Our SUBMISSION DEADLINE is October 1st, 2018.

 FICTION 2,500 word maximum.